 pancake

 One of the best things about this household staple is the long shelf life of the ingredients and the ease in which to make them.
 Whenever kids are hungry for a snack or meal, almost every kitchen is stocked with the necessities to whip up a batch of delicious pancakes.
-Here is some pancake trivia to share with little ones next time you are gathered around the table getting ready to dig into a plate of hotcakes!
+Here are some quirky pancake facts including crazy contests, wacky history, and more to share with little ones next time you are gathered around the table getting ready to dig into a plate of hotcakes!

 pancake pile-up game